 We offer a stand-alone image description service for:

 - infographics of all kinds, including line graphs, scatter plots, bar charts, pie charts, etc

 - technical and other specialist diagrams

 The limitations of tabular data

 The solution for anyone who can’t see a graphic is, of course, a carefully crafted text description that includes all of the information conveyed by the image that is relevant to the context.
-We have many years’ experience of writing text alternatives for infographics and complex images.

 Until such time that MathML is sufficiently widely accessibly supported, it will often be necessary to provide unambiguous text alternatives for mathematical expressions.
 For example, “the square root of 5 over 2” is ambiguous.
 It could mean either of the following: